 • each applicant as a whole person

-- Consider the applicant’s interest in serving rural and underserved populations
+• each applicant who has interest in serving the rural and underserved population

 In addition to academic performance, the Admissions Committee places emphasis on the ethical treatment of all humanity, the demonstration of personal merit, compassion, community involvement, communication skills, teamwork, leadership, professionalism, integrity, dedication to professional goals and the promotion of diversity.

-The CUSOM Office of Admissions will maintain academic and demographic data for each class.
-Upon graduation the Office of Admissions will work in conjunction with the CUSOM Alumni Association to track board certification rates, post graduate employment and career activities for each graduating class.
-Through this process CUSOM will be able to evaluate and adjust recruitment practices and policies to ensure the mission and goals of the institution are being met.
+The CUSOM Office of Student Affairs will maintain pre-admissions academic and demographic data for each matriculating class.
+Upon graduation the Office of the Registrar will work in conjunction with the planned CUSOM Alumni Association to track board certification rates, post graduate employment and career activities for each graduating class.
+Through this process CUSOM is able to evaluate and adjust recruitment practices and policies to ensure the Mission and goals of the institution are being met.

 Non-Discrimination Admission Policy

 The CUSOM Office of Admissions will make every effort to recruit students from a diverse background to foster this richness to meet its mission, goals and objectives.
 The CUSOM Student Admission Policy stipulates CUSOM applicants will not be discriminated against on the basis of race, creed, ethnicity, color, sex, gender, religion, veteran or military status, national origin, age or disabilities or any other class protected by applicable law.